alpo22/trivia/README.md

 ## TODO:

-- after you are done the game, it should show results after 2 seconds (full screen). on it should be two buttons: share, view stats

-- in quotes, add character images from awais
-- in quotes, adjust character images to fit in the centre of the circle

-- back-end, just put in a few days worth of questions
+- back-end, just put in one week's few days worth of quotes, add one quote per character
+  - do i need to change this to be next.js? that could be a good exercise
+- get/set proper stats from localStorage
 - if i have done it today, dont let me do it again
-- track lifetime stats (localstorage)
-- need an ad... where?
-- 4 rounds? if so, have a lot of tweaks to make
+- add character images from awais, adjust to fit in the centre of the circle
 - proper domain (route 53)
+- replace vercel URL with proper URL in game (constants.js)
 - share with john wheeler
-- show error/warning when submit without making a choice
-- maybe i dont even need the "Rounds" component
-- get/set proper stats from localStorage
-- replace vercel URL with proper URL in game (share button)

 ## TODO Fanciness:

+- add dr nick image to the welcome screen?
+- if anyone plays it, need an ad... where?
 - on start, bring title forward (like does on the show), then make modal appear
 - slide next question in from right
 - can go back to previous questions